-A telenovela loosely based on the life of Celia Cruz was released on Netflix last year.
-It is 80 episodes long, and each episode is about 45 minutes.
-I watched the first episode and was hooked.
-In this episode, Celia’s Aunt Ana has a baby girl who dies.
+An 80-episode telenovela loosely based on the life of Celia Cruz was released on Netflix last year.
+Each episode is about 45 minutes, and I was hooked after I watched the first episode.
+It began when Celia’s Aunt Ana has a baby girl who dies.
 At the funeral, a priestess tells Aunt Ana that children never die and the baby will come back as someone else.
 To know who she is, Aunt Ana breaks the baby’s pinky finger to leave her mark.
 Her sister gives birth to a baby girl three months later that has the finger.
 That baby girl is Celia.

 There were things in the show that were added for dramatic effect, and didn’t actually occur in Celia’s life, but the show was great nonetheless.
 It was easy to root for her.
 I’m going to talk about the characters and scenes from the series, but I also know that it may be different from her actual life.

 My favorite characters other than Celia were Aunt Ana and Mirelys.
 Poor Mirelys!
 She just couldn’t pick them.
 All she wanted was somebody to love her and provide her with regular orgasms.
 After Pedro ditched her, she thought she found it with Mario.
 Now Mario and Pedro had been close friends, and he was grieving the end of his relationship with Raquel, who had run off to Mexico with her ex-husband.
 Raquel’s ass didn’t even like Mario until he surprised her by bringing her mom to see her from Cuba.
 Then he helped her get her career off the ground.
 Call a thing a thing – she was curving that man left and right.
 She only fell in love after Mario did all kinds of shit for her.
 Well this is where Mirelys comes in.
 Mirelys and he only fell in love because they were both heartbroken and lonely.
 Both relationships were doomed.